joncox123/MotoButtons2/README.md

 ## Assembly Steps

-[1] Order your 3D printed case by uploading the three [CAD STEP files](./Case/Parts) to [Craftcloud](https://craftcloud3d.com/).
-If you are using the low-cost, Adafruit $2.50 USD 5-way joystick, use [this case model](CaseAdafruitJoystick/README.md) instead.
-Use the Nylon SLA material for printing, as the cheaper PLA filament will not be of satisfactory quality.
-You do not need to pay for any special finishings or other options beyond Nylon SLA.
+[1] Order your 3D printed case by uploading the three CAD STEP files to [Craftcloud](https://craftcloud3d.com/).
+Choose the Nylon SLA material, not filament PLA.
+  - For the Ruffy HS IP68 joystick, [upload these CAD STEP files](./Case/Parts).
+  - For the low-cost, Adafruit $2.50 USD 5-way joystick, use [these STEP files](CaseAdafruitJoystick/README.md) for the case instead.

-[2] Order the parts from Digikey by [clicking this link](https://www.digikey.com/short/hzjjppm1), as listed in the [Bill of Materials](./Parts/BOM.csv).
+[2] Order the parts from Digikey or Mouser:
+  - For the commercial, IP68 5-way joystick from Ruffy Controls, [order from Digikey](https://www.digikey.com/short/hzjjppm1).
+These parts are also listed in the [Bill of Materials](./Parts/BOM.csv).
 Note, due to shipping costs, it is cheaper to order several HS joysticks from Ruffy Controls at once.
 I recommend ordering one for each bike, or organize a group buy on a forum.
+  - Using the $2.50 Adafruit 504 5-way joystick (no additional shipping costs), [from Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e6513e64c0).
+See the [Bill of Materials](CaseAdafruitJoystick/BOM.csv).

 [3] Read the [wiring diagram and construction guide](./ConstructionGuide/README.md) to assemble your MotoButtons 2 after obtaining the parts and the case.